kreismit/ECE4960/labs.md

 Chose a room to map.
 Measured and drew a scale drawing of the room; chose three positions from which to generate the map.

-Manually rotated the robot around and used `matplotlib.pyplot.polar()` to ensure reasonable results.
+Manually (and later, automatically) rotated the robot around and used `matplotlib.pyplot.polar()` to ensure reasonable results.

-[TODO] Generated a map using the coordinate offsets of those three positions.
-Plotted it in the plotter.
+Derived the coordinate transformation matrix based on the assumption that the robot turns perfectly about its left wheels.

+Took three scans and saved them as `.csv` files.

+Wrote Python code to concatenate them all together and output a bigger `.csv` which contained all the data.
+Scatterplotted the data.
+Manually chose starting and ending points for obstacles and saved two lists as `.csv` files: `StartPoints.csv` and `EndPoints.csv`.
+Plotted the generated map in the Plotter tool.

 ## Lab 7b: Results

-I chose a kitchen since it had a tile floor.
+I chose a kitchen since it had a tile floor rather than carpet.
 Conveniently, the tiles were exactly 6" by 6" so I was able to precisely (within 1cm) position the robot using the tiles.
 Note that this is the same surface I used to tune the PID controller and to do most of the other testing.
-Other surfaces in my apartment are carpeted and the robot does not turn so well on carpet.

 The kitchen was 6m x 3m in its largest dimensions so I added boxes to tell the robot when to stop.
 Below is a sketch of the kitchen layout.
 Stools with shiny metal legs were removed.